heysokam/cvulkan/readme.md

 ## Buildsystem
 > @note
 > You can completely ignore this library's buildsystem for your app.
-> Read the [License & Linking](#license--linking) section, add the files into your project, and good to go.
+> Read the [License & Usage](#license--usage) section, add the files into your project, and good to go.

 This library offers support for both Multifile and Single Compilation Unit (SCU).